d3b-center/pbta-splicing/analyses/clustering_analysis/README.md

 Rscript --vanilla code/02-create-inputs.R
 ```

-This script will generate the following input files in the `input` directory:
+These scripts will generate the following input files in the `input` directory:

 ```
 input